Awards in the Polymer Discipline

 For polymers in the service of mankind.
 Awarded not more than once every two years, not less than once every five years.
 Instituted to commemorate the presentation of the first Honorary Fellowship of the PRI to HRH the Duke of Edinburgh on 22 May 1973.
-International, open to members and non-members, individuals, companies, partnerships, associations, societies or academic institutions.
-Names and addresses of two independent referees required.
-Last awarded 2011.
-First awarded 1977.
+International, open to all companies, partnerships, associations, societies, academic institutions and only in special circumstances to an exceptional individual.
+Last awarded 2015.

 Swinburne Medal and Prize

 To recognise the achievement of a person who has made an outstanding contribution to the advancement and knowledge of any field related to the science, engineering or technology of plastics.
 Awarded not more than once every two years, not less than once every five years.
 It is a requirement of acceptance that the recipient shall prepare and deliver the Swinburne Lecture on an occasion selected by the Institute.
 Award consists of a gold medal and £250 honorarium.